Are you passionate about addressing social justice and sustainability? If so, our service-minded AmeriCorps team needs your help!

 Take a gap year with us!
 Over the course of 10 months, you can help us rebuild homes, repair lives, and fortify families from reaching their breaking point.
 As an SBP AmeriCorps member, you can choose to directly assist in our construction and disaster deployment efforts, or choose to play a crucial role in coordinating services to disaster survivors.

-New Orleans and Houston members may also serve in SBP’s Opportunity Housing Program in addition to working with home repair clients.
+New Orleans, Houston, and Puerto Rico members may also serve in SBP’s Opportunity Housing Program in addition to working with home repair clients.
 The Opportunity Housing Program provides affordable, storm-resilient, energy-efficient homes for sale and rent to lower-income residents, to help them build resilience before disaster strikes.
 AmeriCorps members will gain valuable experience in how to redevelop neighborhoods and build housing that is affordable and resilient.

 Where can you choose to serve?

 - Houston, Texas